Rafael de Nogales: Education and first conflicts

-When a young man his father sent him to study in Europe and he attended Universities in Germany, Belgium and Spain, and spoke several languages fluently.
+When he was a young man his father sent him to study in Europe.
+He attended Universities in Germany, Belgium and Spain, and came to speak several languages fluently.
 Despite his education, Nogales felt more attracted to the military profession and he began to travel where the news of war took him.
 He took part in several conflicts in the last part of the 19th century and the beginning of the 20th: he fought for the Spanish against the Americans in the Spanish–American War.

 In 1902 with the support of president Zelaya of Nicaragua, Nogales participated in a failed attempt to overthrow Venezuelan dictator Cipriano Castro involving an expedition aboard the schooner La Libertad.
 The forces landed in La Guajira peninsula but were defeated by general Antonio Davila in Carazua as part of Revolución Libertadora of Venezuela.

 In 1904 participated in the Russo-Japanese War as a double agent.
 Additionally, he spent time in Alaska during the time of the gold rush there.
 In California he fought with the forces of Mexican revolutionary Ricardo Flores Magón and also worked as a cowboy in Arizona.
 He returned to Venezuela in 1908, after the military coup of Juan Vicente Gómez that overthrew his enemy Cipriano Castro.
 Nogales was appointed by General Gómez as president of Apure State, however, he went into exile after making himself an enemy of the new president.